 They are perfect to give out as a holiday cookie, I just wrap a few in some cellophane with a ribbon.
 And one batch makes around 50 pieces, so there’s plenty to share.

-RELATED: Owl Themed Baby Shower
+RELATED: Owl-Themed Baby Shower

 - 2/3 cup caster sugar

-- 2 tsb vanilla extract
+- 2 tsp vanilla extract

-- 2 cup plain flour
+- 2 cups all-purpose flour

 - 1/2 cup rice flour

-- 2 tbs golden syrup
+- 2 tbsp golden syrup

-- 1/4 cup rice flour for rolling out the dough
+- 1/4 cup rice flour (for rolling out the dough)

-- 1 cup icing sugar sifted
+- 1 cup icing sugar (sifted)

-Preheat the oven to 180°C
+- Pre heat oven to 180°C

-Sift flours together in a separate bowl
+- Sift flours together in a medium bowl

-Stir flours into the butter-sugar mixture
+- Stir flour mixture into the butter mixture

-Add the milk to the icing sugar ½ teaspoon at a time, until you reach the desired thickness.
+- Add the milk to the icing sugar ½ teaspoon at a time, until you reach the desired thickness.
 Thicker for borders, thinner to 'flood-fill'

-Add the food colouring 1 drop at a time, until you reach the desired colour.
+- Add the food colouring 1 drop at a time, until you reach the desired colour

 Spoon the icing mixture into a piping bag.
-If you don't have a piping bag, use a zip-lock bag and cut the very tip of the corner off, start small and if you need to cut off more you can.
+If you don't have a piping bag, use a zip-lock plastic bag and cut the very tip of the corner off, start small and if you need to cut off more you can.